nextflow-io/nf-co2footprint/docs/usage/parameters.md

   **Default**:  `null`

 - **`ci`**
-  Set this parameter only if you know the carbon intensity (ci) value for your location and prefer not to use the Electricity Maps API.
+  Location-based carbon intensity (CI).
+Set this parameter only if you know the CI for your location and prefer not to use the Electricity Maps API.
 However, using the API is recommended to retrieve real-time data for more accurate calculations.
   **Default**:  `null`

 - **`apiKey`**